Has-Needs/docs/Stack.md

 ### Presentation Layer (UI)

-- **Agregoire:** The primary, purpose-built user interface designed to be linguistically and culturally agnostic, providing an emergent resource map.
+- **Agregoire:** The Agregoire browser offers peer to peer IPFS and self contained browsing features.
+It is the perfect host for Has-Needs' purpose-built resource map interface designed to be linguistically and culturally agnostic.
 - **[React](https://react.dev/) + [TypeScript](https://www.typescriptlang.org/):** The underlying web technologies for building the Agregoire UI components.

 ---